 James Allen Wells, Sr., proudly served in the United States Army during WWII.
 He was drafted in February of 1942, and served until 1945.
 After serving in Europe, James returned to his life as a farmer in Cumberland County, Kentucky.
-He was devoted to his family, proud to have served our country and along with his wife Sue, encouraged his five children to further their education.
+He was devoted to his family and proud to have served our country.
+James and his wife Sue, encouraged their five children to further their education.
 To learn more about the late James A. Wells, watch this short video and hear from his daughter Cara and wife Sue.

 - Must be a Kentucky or Indiana resident

-- Must be a US Military Veteran, spouse or child of a veteran living or deceased.
+- Must be a US Military active duty, reservist, veteran, spouse or child of a someone who served our country.

 - Be a graduating high school senior or currently enrolled student at a 2 or 4-year college or university